 Basedata files are provided by Awarding Organisations for MIS systems like Arbor to use in order to schedule, manage and enter candidates into awards and units.
-MISs usually require you to import basedata yourself in order to submit entries via your MIS system, but Arbor does not require you to do this for most exams.
-We will need to upload centre-specific basedata for you though, such as for some Pearson BTECs.
+MISs usually require you to import basedata yourself in order to submit entries via your MIS system, but Arbor does not require you to do this for most exams. you will need to upload centre-specific basedata though, such as for some Pearson BTECs.

 Arbor keeps EDI data up to date by downloading basedata from each awarding organisation whenever it is released then uploading it to our database.
 This is done overnight by us.

 Basedata is needed for Arbor to be able to create Series data for qualifications (Awards and Learning Units within the Exams area).
 Without a series, you can't enter a candidate into an Award or Unit for an EDI qualification.
 Examples of Series are 6G21 (June 2021) or 7B22 (July 2022).

 Basedata is released by awarding organisations in batches, from September through to January each year, covering different exam series (e.g. November 2015 series basedata, January 2016 series basedata etc).

 Publicly available basedata can be found on an Awarding Organisation's website.
 The easiest way to find this is usually by typing into a search engine, e.g. Google - for example, searching for 'Pearson Basedata'.
 The main Awarding Organisations' basedata can be found at the following links:

 Arbor downloads exam data from the Ofqual database every night and automatically loads most exam board basedata into your MIS.
 This means that you can add any qualification or unit recognised in the UK with a QAN (Qualification Accreditation Number).